Sukhveer97/ML-Projects/Flower photos/README.md

 * Data Augmentation.

 ## Data
-Dataset from Kaggle (https://www.kaggle.com/alxmamaev/flowers-recognition), downloaded and uploaded to my Google Drive, it was then mounted in Google Colab to be accessed.
+Dataset from [Kaggle](https://www.kaggle.com/alxmamaev/flowers-recognition), downloaded and uploaded to my Google Drive, it was then mounted in Google Colab to be accessed.
 * File size: 228MB
 ![Screenshot 2020-07-09 at 9 55 51 pm](https://user-images.githubusercontent.com/48221355/87089970-23513f00-c22f-11ea-88d5-44410dae6b30.png)